 The process of advertising inventory purchasing has significantly evolved over the course of recent years.
 Another (r)evolution is right around the corner and it’s because of the deprecation of 3rd-party cookies.

 - The evolution of digital advertising from the inventory buying perspective

 - The benefits of direct buying paths

 - What is Programmatic Advertising and the benefits of programmatic auctions?

 - Automations – Ad Networks and Ad Exchanges

 - Importance of understanding different buying channels

-- Buying inventory in a cookieless future – what’s the problem
+- Purchasing inventory in a cookieless future – what’s the problem

 - Possible solutions within the Privacy Sandbox

 At the very beginning, there was a limited number of entities on each side of the media buying process.
 On the demand side, there was an advertiser or agency representing the advertiser’s brand.
 They were looking for available space on particular websites to display their ads.
 The process was very manual: the advertiser or agency representative tried to find the website owner (known as “publisher”) and approach them to make arrangements.
 As it was managed directly – the scale was quite limited due to limited time and resources.
 However, this is the time when the term “inventory” came into use as the alternative name for dedicated ad space.
 Originally, inventory was traded on the basis of purchased impressions, thousands of them to be precise, otherwise known as CPM (cost per mille).
 To this day, it is the most popular settlement model.